Compound Interest Calculator

 Key takeaways from this chart:

-With a 10% interest rate the value of the investment doubles every 7 years.
+- With a 10% interest rate, the value of the investment doubles every seven years.

-It takes 7 years to earn the first 100k of interest, but earning the final 100k takes only 7 months.
+- It takes 7 years to earn the first 100k of interest, but earning the final 100k takes only seven months.

 Below you will find examples of investments using this idea.
-In fact compound interest is the root of every financial asset.
+Compound interest is the root of every financial asset.

 Certificates of deposit